SubModel/docs/references/gpu-types.md

 # GPU types
-The following list contains all GPU types available on RunPod.
+The following list contains all GPU types available on SubModel.

 For more information, see For more information, see [GPU Pods pricing](https://submodel.ai/#/plan/pod) and [Serverless pricing](https://submodel.ai/#/plan/serverless).